 The Internet is composed of a large number of heterogeneous, independently-operating computer networks that work together to transport all sorts of data to points all over the world.
 The fact that it does this so well given its complexity is a minor miracle.
 In this class, we'll study the structure of these individual networks and of the Internet, and figure out how this "magic" takes place.
-Topics include TCP/IP, protocols and their implementations, routing, security, network architecture, DNS, peer-to-peer networking, and WiFi along with ethical and privacy issues.
-Prerequisite: Computer Science 201 or consent of instructor.
+Topics include TCP/IP, protocols and their implementations, routing, security, network architecture, DNS, peer-to-peer networking, and Wi-Fi along with ethical and privacy issues.
+Prerequisite: Computer Science 201 or instructor permission.
 6 cr., FSR, Offered in alternate years.
 FallA.
 Csizmar Dalal

 CS 332.
 Operating Systems